 Red meat and heart disease

 Many studies in the last few decades have shown that there is a link between red meat consumption and heart disease.
 The old-fashioned (and incorrect) thinking was that the saturated fat and cholesterol in the meat were the culprits.
-A study suggests some alternative culprits.
+One study suggests some alternative culprits.

-Several scientific studies referred to in Grow Youthful show that the saturated fat and cholesterol in our food are beneficial rather than harmful.
+Dozens of scientific studies referred to in Grow Youthful show that the saturated fat and cholesterol in our food are beneficial rather than harmful.
 Indeed, they are essential for good health.

 The study (1) may explain the link between saturated fat and heart disease.
 Stanley Hazen suggests that the blame lies within the microbiome - the ecology of 100 trillion bacteria that live in the human gut.
 These bacteria play an essential role in health and life.
 They produce a variety of vitamins and other micronutrients; fend off infections by harmful microorganisms; digest complex carbohydrates that human enzymes cannot handle; and play many other beneficial roles.